AIPaPaCha/symbiotic-programming-index/README.md

 ---

+## Disclaimer & Positioning

+This document is an **open, early-stage exploration** of the *Symbiotic Programming Index (SPI)*.
+It does **not** claim to be a final standard, but rather a **working draft** intended to spark discussion, invite critique, and evolve through community feedback.

+- **Work-in-Progress**: The framework, metrics, and methodology described here are provisional and subject to revision.
+- **Community-Oriented**: The goal is to encourage collaboration across academia and industry, not to assert ownership or exclusivity.
+- **Limitations**: At this stage, validation experiments are preliminary.
+Reproducibility and peer-reviewed publication remain ongoing priorities.
+- **Next Steps**: Formal evaluation, dataset releases, and submissions to archival venues (e.g., ICSE, ASE, FSE, NeurIPS workshops) are planned to ensure academic rigor.

+By sharing this draft publicly, we hope to **surface blind spots, refine methods, and build a shared foundation** for studying human–AI co-production in software engineering.
+Contributions, critiques, and replications are warmly welcome.

+---

 ## 🔍 What is SPI?

 The **Symbiotic Programming Index (SPI)** is a research framework to **measure human–AI co-production in software engineering**.